Check out our New YouTube Channel Called: GROWING MATURE

 Skipping Meals.
 Some dieters skip breakfast, lunch and then eat from dinner until bedtime.
 This is a way of accumulate calories rather than spreading their food intake throughout the day.
 So, when the weight scale goes up, they blame it on “nighttime eating” as the problem.

 The key is to space your meals, and not the timing.
-Because it is harder to loss weight when you skip meals.
+Because it is harder to lose weight when you skip meals.
 Your body resist will by slowing down your “metabolism,” which is rate at which you burn calories.
-Researchers have shown that eating fewer meals can actually lead to weight gain, as well as lost of intakes such as vitamins, minerals, and fiber.
+Researchers have shown that eating fewer meals can actually lead to weight gain, as well as loss of intakes such as vitamins, minerals, and fiber.

 You will lose weight more efficiently if you eat several smaller meals a day rather than one or two.
 By spacing your food intake throughout the day, you will feel deprived or get so hungry that you end up overeating later on.
 Also, it will help to keep your blood-sugar and energy levels on track.

 That doesn’t mean you can simply eat whatever you want.
 You still must watch your calorie and fat intake.
 The bottom line is that there is no benefit trying to live on one meal a day.